lucaired/wordle-clone/README.md

 # Worlde game

-This is replication of The New York Times' [Wordle Game](https://www.nytimes.com/games/wordle/index.html)
+This is replication of The New York Times' [Wordle Game](https://www.nytimes.com/games/wordle/index.html).
+The application is hosted on [GitHub pages](https://lucaired.github.io/wordle-clone/).

 ## Next Steps